erees1/simple-dotfiles/README.md

 This repo provides a minimal working set of dotfiles for new starters at Speechmatics, it is not intended to be exhaustive.
 Suggestions for useful additions are welcome.

-Notable omissions include any vim/nvim setup - speak to Ed / Sam if you want to learn more about that.
+A very lightweight vimrc is included (deployed with optional flag) - speak to Ed / Sam if you want to learn more about creating a more extensive config.

 ## Installation